 Vendors may direct concerns or questions regarding operation of the Market to the Market Master or to the Vendors’ Representative.
 Vendors may make complaints to the Market Master for forwarding to GLC, or may submit written complaints directly to GLC, P.O.
 Box 348, Lafayette, IN 47902-0348.

 A. Market Schedules

-1. The Lafayette Market will operate from 7:30 a.m. to 12:30 p.m. on each Saturday from May 2, 2015 through October 31, 2015.
-The Lafayette Market will operate under normal hours on Saturday, August 22, 2015, but will relocate to 4th Street between Main and Columbia Streets in conjunction with preparations for the Uptown Jazz and Blues Festival.
-Vendors may have access to their space(s) beginning one hour before the starting time and must vacate the premises by no later than 1:00 p.m.
-On Saturdays, (i) Vendors who are not in their assigned space(s) by 7:00 a.m. must park off-site and carry items to their assigned spaces, and (ii) for safety reasons, Vendors may not shut down and depart before 12:30 p.m. unless an earlier departure is approved by the Market Master.
+1. The Lafayette Market will operate from 8:00 a.m. to 12:30 p.m. on each Saturday from May 5, 2018 through October 27, 2018.
+Vendors may have access to their space(s) no earlier than 6:30am and must vacate the premises by no later than 1:30 p.m.
+On Saturdays, (i) Vendors who are not in their assigned space(s) by 7:30 a.m. must park off-site and carry items to their assigned spaces, and (ii) for safety reasons, Vendors may not shut down and depart before 12:30 p.m. unless an earlier departure is approved by the Market Master.

 2. When signing and submitting his or her Contract, each Vendor must submit a certificate or certificates of insurance evidencing adequate insurance to operate such vehicles as are needed to vend at the Market and adequate general liability insurance.
 GLC may reject or terminate any Contract if GLC, the City or Purdue determine in their sole and absolute discretion that a Vendor’s coverage is inadequate.